 Halloween is not something I usually create for.
 However I do have customers and team members who do celebrate Halloween.
 So this card was for my October classes.
-Sadly the classes cannot go ahead due to the pandemic.
+Sadly though the classes cannot go ahead due to the pandemic.
 The card design is from Eveline van Heijst, I’ve added my own touches including the tri easel fold.

 You’ll remember the recent post of the Fathers Day card using the same tri easel fold, check it out here.